tomickigrzegorz/reading-time/README.md

     // set the speed of read words per minute
     wordsPerMinute: 215,

+    // set the photo viewing speed per secund
+    imagesTime: 12,

     // global regex for all elements, you can set
     // a specific regex for an element just add
     // data-rt-regex from regex to the element
     // default /\s+/g
     regex: /\s+/g,

-    // set the photo viewing speed per secund
-    imagesTime: 12,

-    // an array of elements from which we count words
+    // an array of elements from which
+    // we count words and images
     elements: ['.text-head', 'article'],

-    // callback function with which
+    // callback function with which we put the text
-    // we put the text with the number of characters and minutes
+    // with the number of characters and minutes
     template: (minutes, words) => {
       const element = document.getElementById('reading-time');
       element.innerHTML = `${minutes} min (words: ${words})`;